nihilistblues322/microservices_net8/README.md

-# ShoppingApp — Microservices Architecture on ASP.NET Core (.NET 8)

-Requirements
+Requirements ->
-Visual Studio 2022
+Visual Studio 2022,
-.NET 8 SDK
+.NET 8 SDK,
 Docker Desktop

 This system is a modular microservices-based application built on .NET 8 and C# 12, following clean architecture principles, modern communication patterns, and full Docker containerization.